eclipse-sw360/sw360.website/content/en/docs/Deployment/Deploy-Secure-Deployment.md

 * Add https access to couchdb

-* check that sw360 eyecuting user does not have sudo rights and config files for sw360 are `600` only for the executing user.
+* check that sw360 runtime user does not have sudo rights and config files for sw360 are `600` only.

-Note that the Linux vagrant scripts applies somesecurity measures already on the OS level.